Dick Simpson (politician): Tenure

 Being in the minority opposition to mayors Daley and Bilandic, Simpson's proposed legislation were usually defeated.
 In some instances, the ideas he proposed in legislation were taken by alderman who were aligned with the majority supporting Daley, who then proposed the same ideas in pieces of legislation without Simpson's name attached.
 One of the few pieces of legislation Simpson managed to pass as an alderman was an ordinance which would prevent banks and insurance companies that do business with the city from practicing redlining.
-The resolution, which Simpson had feared would have little chance of passing, was passed on June 26, 1974 in an unanimous 44–0 vote after it was amended by Daley-aligned alderman Paul Wigoda.
-Another piece of legislation that Simpson saw passed was a November 1977 resolution calling for an investigation into figures utilized the previous summer to justify a 11.7% fare increase to the city's taxis.
+The resolution, which Simpson had feared would have little chance of passing, was passed on June 26, 1974, in a unanimous 44–0 vote after it was amended by Daley-aligned alderman Paul Wigoda.
+Another piece of legislation that Simpson saw passed was a November 1977 resolution calling for an investigation into figures used the previous summer to justify an 11.7% fare increase to the city's taxis.
 This came after former city commissioner Jane Byrne alleged a city hall "conspiracy" to raise the rates of taxis.
 The resolution creating this investigation, proposed by Simpson and fellow independent aldermen Ross Lathrop and Martin J. Oberman, was passed unanimously by the council.
 The investigation was later ended by a Chicago City Council vote of 40–3 in April 1978 to accept the investigative committee's majority report over the minority report written by Simpson, Lathrop, and Oberman as investigative committee members.
 While few wholesale pieces of legislation authored by Simpson were passed, Simpson saw occasional success in making amendments to legislation.

+Early into his tenure, Simpson and his staff ran an investigation into the practices of the controversial Lincoln Towing Service, which had been a campaign issue during the 1971 aldermanic election.
+Folk Singer Steve Goodman visited Simpson's office to review documents from this investigation as reference material while writing "Lincoln Park Pirates", a song about the towing company's practices.
+The council debated taking action against the towing company.

 In March 1977, Simpson and fellow aldermen Dennis H. Block, Ross Lathrop, Martin Oberman proposed a piece of legislation that would have established community zoning boards in each of the 50 wards of the city.
 Simpson established a "ward assembly" for the 44th Ward.
 This was a form of direct democracy within the ward, which was dismantled after the Democratic machine later regained control of the 44th Ward seat.
 It was one of Simpson's 1971 campaign promises that he would establish such an assembly if elected alderman.
 Similarly, some other independent candidates that year had made similar campaign pledges.